ThERESA: Three-Dimensional Eclipse Mapping with Application to Synthetic JWST Data: METHODS

 Since our eigencurves differ from those used by \cite{RauscherEtal2018ajMap}, there is no meaningful comparison between the best-fitting $c_i$ parameters.
 However, the stellar correction $s_{\rm corr}$ has the same function in both works.
 Notably, we find $s_{\rm corr} = -14 \pm 20$ ppm, consistent with zero, whereas \cite{RauscherEtal2018ajMap} find a stellar correction of $452^{+39}_{-40}$ ppm.
 It is likely that our use of TSVD PCA to enforce zero flux during eigencurve eclipse means the stellar correction term is only correcting for normalization errors, and not also ensuring zero planet flux during eclipse.

 To determine the location of the planet's hotspot, we use \texttt{starry} to find the location of maximum brightness of the best-fit 2D thermal map.
 Then, to calculate an uncertainty, we repeat this process on 10,000 maps sampled from the MCMC posterior distribution, taking the standard deviation of these locations to be the uncertainty.
-For HD 189733b, we find a hotpot longitude of $21.8 \pm 1.5^\circ$ to the east of the substellar point, which very closely matches that found by \cite{RauscherEtal2018ajMap} and \cite{MajeauEtal2012apjlHD189Map}.
+For HD 189733b, we find a hotspot longitude of $21.8 \pm 1.5^\circ$ to the east of the substellar point, which very closely matches the $21.6 \pm 1.6^\circ$ and $21.8 \pm 1.5^\circ$ found by \cite{RauscherEtal2018ajMap} and \cite{MajeauEtal2012apjlHD189Map}, respectively.
 Thus, we are confident that we have accurately implemented 2D mapping.